-A court can resolve ambiguity in one of two ways: it could try to determine what the parties had intended, or it could invoke a principle of construction.
-A court that invokes a principle of construction isn't attempting to determine what the parties had intended.
-Instead, it's invoking the notion that when contract parties express themselves in a given way it's likely, taking only English usage into account, that they had intended one of the alternative meanings and not the one or more other possible meanings.
-Inasmuch as principles of construction deal in likelihood divorced from actual intent, they're arbitrary.
+A court could resolve syntactic ambiguity in one of two ways: it could consider what meaning had actually been intended, or it could invoke a principle of construction.
+A court that invokes a principle of construction isn't attempting to determine what those responsible for the text had intended.
+Instead, it's opting to resolve textual confusion based on what appears to be the most reasonable reading.